wzslr321/artiver/CONTRIBUTING.md

 To become a maintainer, you just have to be an active repository contributor or helper.
 We do appreciate every kind of help, so if you don't have enough time to write a code, it would be also awesome if you can help other contributors understand particular code or concepts.
 Code reviews are also extremely important part, thus code reviewers are always welcome.

+<h2 align="center"> Version issues </h2>

+If you encounter any version issues while configuring a project on your local machine, check out <a href="https://github.com/wzslr321/artiver/blob/main/VERSIONS.md"> VERSIONS>md </a>, to check if yours dependencies versions are up to date.

+In case you spot that project's version dependency isn't updated and new version includes breaking changes, please submit it as an issue <a href="https://github.com/wzslr321/ativer/issues/new"> here</a>